 by Stephen Janz Clinic Director Kenmore Centre for Health Brisbane

 About seven million Australians experience tension-type headache which affects children and adults alike.
 Treatment is often by over the counter or prescription drugs which come with a risk of side effects.
-Effective drug free options are available for tension headache treatment and prevention, including massage, acupuncture, herbal medicines, stress reduction and relaxation techniques.
+Effective drug free options are available for tension headache treatment and prevention, including massage, acupuncture, stress reduction and relaxation techniques.

 Tension Headache Symptoms

 Tension type headaches are characterised by tight and tender muscles in the upper back, neck and head.
 These headaches can be a dull, aching head pain and may have a sensation of tightness or pressure across the forehead or on both sides and back of the head.
 Some people experience nausea and indigestion (but not vomiting) and may have difficulty concentrating.
 Tension headaches are also commonly associated with depression and anxiety.
 Tension headaches can occur in a person who also suffers from migraines, but tension headaches are different to migraines.

 Cause of Tension Headaches